-Last week was the first time since 2002 the industry had three deaths in three days — in West Virginia, Illinois and Wyoming.
+Last week was the first time since 2002 the industry had three deaths in three days — one each in West Virginia, Illinois and Wyoming.
 The union called on workers to “watch each other’s back” and take extra precautions working around machinery while regular safety inspections by the federal Mine Safety and Health Administration are on hold.

-UMW President Cecil Roberts says the West Virginia supervisor was a former union member, and the union is participating in the investigation at CONSOL Energy’s McElroy Mine near Cameron.
+President Cecil Roberts says the West Virginia supervisor was a former union member, and the UMWA is participating in the investigation at CONSOL Energy’s McElroy Mine near Cameron.

 Less than half his staff is working, and inspections are largely focused on mines with a documented history of problems.